 often use a WebSDR when on a round table or net - but it's a pain to

-mute the WebSDR when I transmit.
+mute the WebSDR when I transmit to avoid being driven crazier by the echo.
 Is there another way?"

 button near the volume control on the WebSDR.
 If you click this,